amitpawarcbg/cluster-api/README.md

 **"clusterctl init"** automatically adds to the list the **cluster-api** core provider, and if unspecified, it also adds the **kubeadm bootstrap** and **kubeadm control-plane providers**.

-## Now at this point we have setup the Cluster API cli too "clusterctl".
+## Now at this point we have setup the Cluster API cli tool "clusterctl".
 So lets enable the bash autocompletion feature for it.

 * Source the completion script in your ~/.bash_profile file: